 When it comes to the motorist-cyclist relationship, remember that it’s a two-way street!
 A mutual respect between drivers and bicyclists must exist for each type of traveler to arrive at their destination safely.

-As the summer season ramps up, more and more bicyclists will be out enjoying the beautiful Kentucky weather via bicycle.
+As winter fades away and spring blossoms across the Bluegrass State, more and more Kentuckians will be out enjoying the warmer weather via bicycle.
 Some may hop on a cruiser for a casual neighborhood pedal, while others might opt for a high-speed road ride to their favorite coffee shop.

 Americans are increasingly using bicycling as a true means of transportation – the number of cyclists traveling to and from work increased a whopping 64 percent from 2000 to 2012.
 By law, bicycles on the roadway have the same rights and responsibilities as motorized vehicles, yet the Insurance Institute for Highway Safety (IIHS) reported 816 bicyclist deaths in 2015 – that’s about 2 percent of all traffic deaths.

 When it comes to the motorist-cyclist relationship, everyone needs to remember that it’s a two-way street!
 A mutual respect between drivers and bicyclists must exist for each type of traveler to arrive at their destination safely.
 Check out these tips and help make Kentucky’s roadways peaceful for both those behind the wheel and those behind the handle bars: